-At the Center for Neuromodulation, we use the latest neurosurgical technologies to treat a variety of conditions, from chronic pain to refractory psychiatric disorders.
+At the Center for Neuromodulation, we use the latest neurosurgical technologies to treat a variety of conditions, from chronic pain to refractory psychiatric disorders and collaborative research that looks beyond pharmacological therapies to focuses on understanding and correcting the circuit-based mechanisms.
 Our goals are to restore lost function or prevent further decline.
 Below, we outline some of the most common conditions and how we can help.

 Dystonia produces sustained, involuntary muscle contractions that can cause repetitive movements and abnormal postures.
 Primary dystonia has genetic components and often runs in families.
 Secondary dystonia, also called acquired dystonia, results from a car accident, stroke, or cerebral palsy.

 In general, dystonia produces varying degrees of mild to painful spasms, but often the symptoms depend on the part of the body affected.
 Dystonia is classified according to the body distribution that is affected: